The Sturgeons of Dumfries and Galloway

 It’s not inconceivable that Nicola Sturgeon’s ancestors may have moved to Ulster to enjoy greater religious freedom during the 1680s when the South West of Scotland was a dangerous place for Covenanters.
 Perhaps we shall never know.

-One thought to “The Sturgeons of Dumfries and Galloway”
+One thought on “The Sturgeons of Dumfries and Galloway”

 1. Robert Sturgeon and Mary Cochrane came with at least 6 children, Sarah, Jane, John, James, Robert, and Samuel.
 Their son James Robert disappeared after his christening.
 They proceeded to have 3 more children in Dailly – William, Mary and Ann.
 Their last child born Jan 1, 1855 was the first entry in the Dailly civil registration of births.